raspberrypilearning/networking-lessons/lesson-1/README.md

 # Lesson 1 - How do computers communicate?

-##Introduction

 In this lesson you will build a simple network and use it to communicate using a network chat program.